 - Audible fetal heartbeats are no longer recommended by the American Institute of Ultrasound in Medicine during an ultrasound.
 Only hand-held Doppler devices are used to hear the fetal heartbeat.

 The number and frequency of ultrasound exams that you have during your pregnancy will depend on your unique health needs and those of your unborn baby.
 Your doctor will discuss this with you, and we encourage you to ask any questions you might have.

 For your convenience, we offer on-site obstetric ultrasound at all of our office locations – so your ultrasound exam(s) can be scheduled on the same day as your doctor visits in most cases.

-In addition, we want you to know that our sonographers and physicians are certified by the American Institute of Ultrasound in Medicine – so you can feel confident that your test is being administered and interpreted by specially trained experts who have met rigorous standards for quality and competency.
+Additionally, we want you to know that our sonographers and physicians are certified by the American Institute of Ultrasound in Medicine – so you can feel confident that your test is being administered and interpreted by specially trained experts who have met rigorous standards for quality and competency.

-Questions about Obstetric Ultrasound?
+Questions About Obstetric Ultrasound?